UK Independence Party: Financial backing

 In 2008, Usherwood noted that UKIP relied heavily on a small number of major financial backers.
 According to The Guardian, a leaked internal report to UKIP's executive committee dated to September 2012 shows that the party's leader argued that "the key to money for us will be the hedge fund industry".

 According to UKIP's annual returns to the Electoral Commission, in 2013 the party had a total income of £2,479,314.
 Of this, £714,492 was from membership and subscriptions, £32,115 from fundraising activities and £1,361,640 from donations.
 By law, individual donations over £7,500 must be reported.

 UKIP has several high-profile backers.
 In March 2009, the Conservative Party's biggest-ever donor, Stuart Wheeler, donated £100,000 to UKIP after criticising Cameron's stance towards the Treaty of Lisbon.
 He was then expelled from the Conservatives and in 2011 appointed treasurer of UKIP.
 In October 2014, Arron Banks, who previously gave £25,000 to the Conservatives, increased his UKIP donation from £100,000 to £1 million after Hague said he had never heard of him.
-The multi-millionaire Paul Sykes has helped finance the party, donating over £1 million to their 2014 campaign at the European Parliament.
+The multi-millionaire Paul Sykes has helped finance the party, donating over £1 million to its 2014 campaign at the European Parliament.

 In December 2014, Richard Desmond, proprietor of Express Newspapers, donated £300,000 to UKIP.
 Desmond had previously made the UKIP peer David Stevens his deputy chairman.
 The donation indicated that Desmond's papers, the Daily Express, Sunday Express, Daily Star and Daily Star Sunday, would back UKIP in the 2015 general election.
 Three weeks before the election, Desmond gave the party a further £1 million.

 In September 2016, the major UKIP donor, Arron Banks, said that UKIP would be "dead in the water" if Diane James did not become leader.
-Following her departure after 18 days, Banks said that he would leave UKIP if Steven Woolfe was prevented from running for leader, and if two other members remained in the party: "If Neil Hamilton and Douglas Carswell [UKIP's only MP] remain in the party, and the NEC decide that Steven Woolfe cannot run for leader, I will be leaving Ukip".
+Following her departure after 18 days, Banks said that he would leave UKIP if Steven Woolfe was prevented from running for leader, and if two other members remained in the party: "If Neil Hamilton and Douglas Carswell [UKIP's only MP] remain in the party, and the NEC decide that Steven Woolfe cannot run for leader, I will be leaving UKIP".